omkargarde/cohort-problems/README.md

 # javascript challenge and problems

-bun server is used to serve static html files
+Bun is used to serve static HTML

 To install dependencies: